SanPilot/elf-frontend/README.md

 It requires a corresponding backend to function properly.

-Elf is a web-based application for submitting, viewing and proccessing lab requests.
+Elf is a web-based application for submitting, viewing and processing lab requests.

 You can find a project abstract at `meta/Lab Request Application - Project Abstract.pdf`.